 - Sign a contract with Australian Homestay Network Pty Ltd and ISA Guardian and Welfare Services and pay them any necessary fees

-- Pay Think Education the minimum fee required for tuition (and health cover if you would like us to arrange this for you)
+- Pay the University the minimum fee required for tuition (and health cover if you would like us to arrange this for you)

 - Your service providers will forward the International Team copies of your contracts as evidence that you have engaged their services